COSC3020/dijkstra-s-algorithm-acraig9266/README.md

 What is the big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

 The implementation is $\Theta$(n<sup>2</sup>).
-The first for loop in the findDists function is a worst case complexity of n.The second for loop in findDists is also a worst case of n in a fully connected graph.
+The first for loop in the findDists function is a worst case complexity of n.
+The second for loop in findDists is also a worst case of n in a fully connected graph.
 The findDists function recursively calls itself at most n times.
 This gives a complexity of n * 2n or $\Theta$(n<sup>2</sup>).